 The Students' Union Building 1967 - 2017

-The Students' Union Building originally opened at the start of the school year in 1967, and the Students' Union celebrated the building's 50th "birthday" on September 8, 2017.
+SUB first opened its doors in 1967, and the Students' Union celebrated the building's 50th birthday on September 8, 2017.

-From the beginning the building was designed around some core principles, which are well summed up by the requirement that most importantly "this whole building must both serve as a social centre for the whole university and as a constant symbol of the value of free, autonomous student government.”
+The building was designed from the start around some core principles.
+These are well summed up by the requirement that "most importantly, this building must both serve as a social centre for the whole university and as a constant symbol of the value of free, autonomous student government.”

-- Opened in 1967, the building was featured in Time Magazine as the largest and most complete student space in Canada.
+- SUB opened in 1967 and was featured in Time magazine as the largest and most complete student space in Canada.

 - The design, construction and financing of SUB were arranged entirely by the students' own enterprise.

 - The cast-iron mural on the south side of the building was created by the late Jordi Bonet, an award-winning Montreal artist.